Injury Attorneys | Restoring LivesTM

-On April 23 of this year, during a student-led musical at Westfield High School, a portion of the stage where the students were performing collapsed beneath them.
+On April 23, 2015, during a student-led musical at Westfield High School, a portion of the stage where the students were performing collapsed beneath them.
 According to a report from the Indy Star, around 30 teens fell about twenty feet when the stage collapsed.
-17 of those students were injured and all but one required medical treatment.
+Seventeen of those students were injured, and all but one required medical treatment.

-The superintendent of Westfield schools reported that the part of the stage that collapsed was a removable floor over the orchestra pit, the article noted.
+The superintendent of Westfield schools reported that the part of the stage that collapsed was a removable floor over the orchestra pit.
 The stage had been updated and redone a few years ago.
 The school district is cooperating with investigators and is turning over architectural and building records.

-The Indiana Occupational Safety and Health Administration (IOSHA) opened a formed investigation into the Westfield stage collapse.
+The Indiana Occupational Safety and Health Administration (IOSHA) opened an investigation into the Westfield stage collapse.
 The formal investigation could take months to complete.